 This will improve your open and click rate and keeps you safe when it comes to data protection regulations (i.e. GDPR).

-Grow your mailing list via your website or blog, social media channels and at events and trade shows you’re exhibiting.
+Grow your mailing list via your website or blog, social media channels and events and trade shows you are exhibiting at.
 Also, add a subscribe link to your email signature and ask existing readers to share your newsletter with like-minded friends and colleagues.

 2. Find relevant content